python/cpython/Doc/library/inspect.rst

 .. function:: ismethoddescriptor(object)

-   Return true if the object is a method descriptor, but not if :func:`ismethod` or :func:`isclass` or :func:`isfunction` are true.
+   Return true if the object is a method descriptor, but not if :func:`ismethod`, :func:`isclass`, :func:`isfunction` or :func:`isbuiltin` are true.

    This is new as of Python 2.2, and, for example, is true of ``int.__add__``.
 An object passing this test has a :attr:`__get__` attribute